WaleedMAqsood/EmployerInformationDataBaseDAO/README.md

 # EmployerInformationDataBaseDAO
 Technologies used are Java,JDBC,SQL Server.
 This is a simple project which uses DAO design Pattern.DAO design Pattern is based on abstraction and encapsulation design principles.It hides the rest of the application from any change in the persistence layer e.g. change of database from MYSql to SQL Server.
 By using the DAO design pattern your View Layer is completely independent of the DAO layer and only the Service layer has the dependency on it which is also abstracted by using the DAO interface.
-User can Insert(one or multiple),delete,update,delete all records form the databae.
+User can Insert(one or multiple),delete,update,delete all records form the database.